jobial-io/sclap/README.md

 }
 ```

-which produces the following command line usage message when run with --help on the command line:
+which produces the following command line usage message when run with --help:

 ```text
 > PingExample --help